ayoubemse/Miscellaneous/README.md

 ### stockMarketChecker.py :

-this is a utility script that uses API keys to check the state of a specific stock using a stock market API.
+this is a utility script that uses API keys to check the state of a specific stock using a stock market API. it sends some detailed information about the chosen stock like : the current price, the highest and lowest price during the day...